nss - configuration file for initgroups

 /etc/default/nss supports the following options:

 The name service administrator must ensure that the netid table contains valid supplementary group information for users.
-By default, the Oracle Solaris Network Information Services (NIS) Yellow Pages (YP) server keeps the members listed in the group table in sync with the netid table but this is not necessarily true of any given NIS (YP) service.
+Not all name services can automatically keep the members listed in the group table in sync with the netid table.

-Causes addresses to be sorted and favors addresses that are considered local, that is, those that are within the configured network space.
+Causes addresses to be sorted and favour addresses that are considered local; those that are within the configured network space.
 By default, SORT_ADDRS is set to TRUE.

 Disables address sorting.
-Address lists are returned in the order in which they were received.
+Address list is returned in the order in which they were received.